-The bill creates new ownership concepts of controlling beneficial owners, indirect financial interest holders, and passive beneficial owners.
-The bill repeals the concept of direct beneficial owner and the associated requirements.
-The bill gives the state licensing authority rule-making authority related to the parameters of, qualifications of, disclosure of, requirements for, and suitability for the new ownership concepts.
-A Controlling beneficial owner is limited to a person that satisfies one or more of the following criteria:
+The act creates new ownership concepts of controlling beneficial owners, indirect financial interest holders, and passive beneficial owners.
+The act repeals the concept of direct beneficial owner and the associated requirements.
+The act gives the state licensing authority rule-making authority related to the parameters of, qualifications of, disclosure of, requirements for, and suitability for the new ownership concepts.
+A "controlling beneficial owner" is limited to a person that satisfies one or more of the following criteria:

 - A natural person, an entity as defined in section 7-90-102 (20) that is organized under the laws of and for which its principal place of business is located in one of the states or District of Columbia, a publicly traded corporation, or a qualified private fund that is not a qualified institutional investor:

 - Acting alone or acting in concert, that owns or acquires beneficial ownership of ten percent or more of the owner's interest of a medical marijuana business;

 - That is an affiliate that controls a medical marijuana business and includes, without limitation, any manager; or

 - That is otherwise in a position to control the medical marijuana business except as authorized in section 44-11-407; or

 - A qualified institutional investor acting alone or acting in concert that owns or acquires beneficial ownership of more than 30 percent of the owner's interest of a medical marijuana business.

 "Indirect financial interest holder" is a person that is not an affiliate, a controlling beneficial owner, or a passive beneficial owner of a medical marijuana business and that: